tmorin/ceb/README.typedoc.md

 # `<ceb/>` ~ custom-element-builder

-> `<ceb/>` is a library providing building blocks to develop [Custom Elements (v1)].
-Additionally, other building blocks are also provided to cover the implementation of web applications based on the Event/Message Architecture.
+> `<ceb/>` was initially a library dedicated for the authoring of [Custom Elements (v0)] then [Custom Elements (v1)].
+> However, the library is now providing building blocks going beyond the topic of composable UI elements.
+> It's about fundamental design principles, messaging, functional rendering and obviously composition of UI elements ;).

 ## Install